 HB: I went back and reread this paper and the limitations they are referring to are the 1) lack of a good phylogeny 2) inability to recognize fusions.
-Also in this paper they are asking if there is an excess assuming that an equal number occur our math is all about figuring what the imbalance should be due simply to the number of autosomes.
+Also in this paper they are asking if there is an excess assuming that an equal number of … occur; our goal is to figure what the imbalance in SA fusions is expected to be due simply to the number of autosomes.

 We have added this citation as well as some comments with regard to …… This ms points out, as that paper did, that current information is limited to anecdotal examples of such fusions (the paper just cited includes an appendix that reviewed the data available in 1987).
 However, the statement in the present ms is not accurate.
 First, the 2012 paper by Zhou and Bachtrog merely reviews a few cases in Drosophila, but not all the other cases, and this ms does not cite their 2015 paper on the recent fusion in D. busckii, whose admittedly does not suggest that it might be relevant (Ancestral chromatin configuration constrains chromatin evolution on differentiating sex chromosomes in Drosophila.
 Plos Genetics 11: e1005331).
 Ideally, if Drosophila is to be discussed in this ms, a better review should be cited, that covers the genus as a whole.
 Second, the Drosophila examples are certainly not all recent.

+We have added analysis XXX and added citations XXX

 Third, there is no evidence that the autosomes involved in these fusions “are enriched for sexual antagonistic loci” (which should be “sexually antagonistic loci”).

+Fixed Typo

 If this were known, then the question at issue would already have been answered for those cases, at least.
 The Drosophila americana example was “proported” to involve sexual antagonism (this presumably means proposed, and probably not “reported”, as there is no actual evidence to support this).

+Fixed ambiguous wording

 The same is true for the jumping spider analysis, but that study did finally describe a data set with fusions between all chromosome types, and detected an apparent excess of X chromosome autosome fusions, compared with autosomal ones (this ms should make clear what null hypothesis was tested).

+Elaborated on what “pattern” is found to be unlikely line 124.

 This ms re-visits this case, and supports that previous conclusion, which is a small, but worthwhile, contribution that will show others how this should be done.
 Zhou, Q., and D. Bachtrog, 2015 Ancestral chromatin configuration constrains chromatin evolution on differentiating sex chromosomes in Drosophila.
 Plos Genetics 11: e1005331.
 It is rather misleading to cite evidence that sexually antagonistic selection has been inferred to be common throughout the genome (as at the bottom of p.
 2), because only in situations where such selection leads to the maintenance of sexually antagonistic polymorphism does the selection create selection for closer linkage of the locus with the sex-determining locus.
 It is important to differentiate such situations from other sexually antagonistic selection, because polymorphism is generated in only a very limited set of situations.
 The text uses the phrase “debate on the ubiquity of sexually antagonistic variation”, but it might be better to be more explicit, and simply say “sexually antagonistic polymorphism”.

 We appreciate the critiques of our discussion of and coverage of the previous work in Drosophila.
-In respons to this comment and one from other reviewers we have applied our approach to an analysis of XXXX species of dropsophila…….
+In response to this comment and one from other reviewers we have applied our approach to an analysis of XXXX species of dropsophila…….

 The text in question is poorly written and needs the word “that” — at present it reads “In figure 1, we show when the autosome number is small ….”
 And can be shortened, as just written.